Don’t do the wrong thing right. “The thing well done” must be a good one.

 Many a fool serves with his competence, energy and a fever of proud perfectionism some stupid industry, wrong cause or a guilty aim that should be left to fail and rot.

-How do we get so totally specialised and taken with doing things properly that we grow morally blind of the final aims and consequences?
+How do we get so totally specialised and taken with doing things properly that we grow servile and morally blind of the final aims and consequences?
 Are we mere instruments?
+Is Homo Faber just a tool?

 We should act as persons, with our own mind ans personality.
-Do well the worthy thing and - without much fuss - deliver the "jobs" we must perform as well but no better that they deserve.
+Make choices!
+Do well the worthy thing and - without much fuss - deliver the poor "jobs" we must perform as well but no better that they deserve.
 When they are wrong do not serve them truly, let them fail.
 If in danger, undermine them furtively.
-Except to this only when, in lack of freedom to chose, from a position of weakness, you want to diminish the unacceptable by excess of zeal, growing it to such an exaggeration that it may burst.
+Except to this only when, in total lack of freedom to chose, from a position of weakness, you still want to diminish the unacceptable.
+The do it by excess of zeal, doing more than needed, better than best, growing the ugly frog to such an exaggeration that it may burst.

 Do then as I say not as I erred.
 Don’t do the wrong thing right.